elixir-lang/elixir/lib/elixir/pages/Typespecs.md

     @spec function(arg) :: [arg] when arg: atom

+If you want to specify more than one variable, you separate them by a comma.

+    @spec function(arg1, arg2) :: [arg1, arg2] when arg1: atom, arg2: integer

 Type variables with no restriction can also be defined.

     @spec function(arg) :: [arg] when arg: var